Friday, 29 March 2024

 The Magdalene’s Story

-We don’t know very much about Mary Magdalene.
+We don’t know very much about the Magdalene.
 She is mentioned 12 times in the New Testament - the earliest of Christian writings.
+At no time is there ever any suggestion of her age, though she is usually shown as a young woman, equally, she could have been very old.
 She is one of several female followers of Jesus who assisted him financially when he was teaching and healing from Galilee to Jerusalem.
 As she ministered to Jesus and the disciples from her own resources, it can be assumed she had an independent source of wealth.
 She is not named after a father or a husband, but after a word meaning 'tower'.
-This could be a place name or a name of distinction relating to her ability and kindness.
+This could be a place name, or a name of distinction relating to her ability and kindness.
 Joanna, the wife of Herod’s steward, Chumash, and Suzanna and many others also provided Jesus with resources, therefore they were vital to his ministry.

-The gospels tell us that Jesus healed Mary Magdalene of seven demons.
+The gospels tell us that Jesus healed her of seven demons.
 We do not know what these demons involved, perhaps illness or distress.
 Did she come from Migdal, a town in Galilee?
 It is not thought so, as there was no town of this name in the first century.

 When Jesus was visiting the home of a Galilean Pharisee, Simon in Bethany, a strange event occurred.
 A woman who was known to be a sinner, stood behind him weeping and washed his feet with her tears, and dried them with her hair.
 She brought with her an expensive jar of perfumed oil and poured it over his head and feet.
 Many think this was Magdalene, but the gospels do not name her.
 What is very important is Jesus’s words and the parable of gratitude that Jesus tells at this event.